doroudi/YummyAdmin/README.md

 ## Checklist

-When you use this template, try follow the checklist to update your info properly
+When you use this template, try to follow the checklist to update your info properly

 - [ ] Change the author name in `LICENSE`
 - [ ] Change the title in `locales/en.yaml`
 - [ ] Change the hostname in `vite.config.ts`
 - [ ] Change the favicon in `public`
-- [ ] Remove the `.github` folder which contains the funding info
+- [ ] Remove the `.github` folder, which contains the funding info
 - [ ] Clean up the READMEs and remove routes

 And, enjoy :)